drawthingsai/community-scripts/README.md

 }
  ```

-The `scripts.txt` file at the top level of the repository maintains the order of available list that will be shown in the app.e
+The `scripts.txt` file at the top level of the repository lists the scripts in the order they will appear in the app.

 # License

-Unless otherwise specified, contributed scripts are licensed under GPL-v3.
-Contributors are free to license their scripts under more permissive licenses (per script LICENSE.md file).
+Unless specified otherwise, contributed scripts are licensed under GPL-v3.
+Contributors may opt to license their scripts under more permissive licenses as indicated in a per-script `LICENSE` file.